rkonoplev/dniester/docs/en/README.md

 This documentation supports **Phoebe's hybrid headless approach**:

-- **API-First**: Complete REST API documentation for custom frontend development
+- **API-First**: Complete REST API documentation for custom frontend development.
-- **Reference Implementation**: Guides for using the provided Angular frontend
+- **Reference Implementation**: Guides for using the provided Angular frontend.
-- **Flexibility**: Choose between headless-only or full-stack deployment
+- **Flexibility**: Choose between headless-only or full-stack deployment.
-- **Professional Media**: Designed for news agencies and digital media organizations
+- **Professional Grade**: Enterprise-ready features for any organization.

 For Russian documentation, visit [../ru/](../ru/).